2- day Pit Firing Course

 The group returns for the big reveal!

 In this 2nd session you will unpack the pit.
-Patricia will demonstrate how to clean and seal the work.
+After a demonstration, you will set to clean-up your pieces.

-After a break for a light lunch, you will clean and seal your own unique work.
+After a break for a light lunch, you will finish the day by learning different techniques to seal your work.

 Finish is approximate, depending on how many items you have.